BrightMindedLtd/dictionary-tools-for-fastly/README.md

 # Dictionary Tools for Fastly

 This project provides CLI tools for making working with [Fastly Edge Dictionaries](https://docs.fastly.com/en/guides/about-edge-dictionaries) more straightforward.
+This allows for Edge Dictionaries to be populated from CSV and backed-up to CSV.

 ## Installation